Particular/docs.particular.net/nservicebus/azure/azure-storage-persistence.md

 ## Detailed Configuration

-You can get more control on the behavior of each persister by specifying one of the respective configuration sections in the app.config and changing one of the available properties, or through code.
+More control is available to configure the behavior of each persister by specifying one of the respective configuration sections in the app.config and changing one of the available properties, or through code.

 ### Detailed Configuration with Configuration Section